 Other Person Guardianship carers are not subject to care concerns.

 Any concerns must be reported as a notification to the child abuse report line and will be investigated by the department.

-The Carer Registration unit can provide further information and replace lost cards.
+The Carer Assessment and Review Unit can provide further information and replace lost cards.

 Phone: 1800 065 246